 Here is their story about living in this tiny part of the world caught up in the extremes of international moving for expats.

-It is the most densely populated region in the world and also one of the richest with gambling and tourism its main industries.
-The main language is Cantonese but there remains a small Macanese population and a lot of Portuguese influence in things like language and foods.
+It is the most densely populated region in the world and also one of the richest, with gambling and tourism as its main industries.
+The main language is Cantonese, but there remains a small Macanese population and a lot of Portuguese influence in things like language and food.
 There is a large immigrant and expat workforce in this rapidly expanding city – OG.

 OG: So Gwen tell us how your family ended up in Macau?